-- There were no fatal accidents in 2022 and DHP reached the target of zero serious injuries. - The Powered by Care programme and the efforts to continually improve health and safety performance and culture will continue to have a high focus going forward.
+- There were no serious injuries in 2023. - The Powered by Care programme and the efforts to continually improve health and safety performance and culture will continue to have a high focus going forward.
 Key elements include HSSE (Health, Safety, Security and Environment) leadership, Life-Saving Rules for high-risk activities, an improved framework for HSSE management, improved HSE requirements for procurement, introduction and implementation of Authority to stop unsafe work card from CEO, enhanced HSSE in Projects, and clear effective HSSE requirements.